orweinberger/fullnode.co/README.md

 ### How does it work?

-1. The visitor is able to choose a name for his server
+1. A visitor to the webpage is presented with a Coinbase button asking him to donate $10
-2. If the DNS is available, he will be opted to click the 'Pay with Bitcoin' coinbase button
+2. Once a payment is sent through, Coinbase will reach out via HTTP to our callback url triggering a new server provision.
-3. Once the payment is done ($10) the app will get a callback from Coinbase that a payment was made along with the requested DNS name
+3. After the server provision process starts, the visitor will be redirected to another page that will allow him to select a DNS for his new full node
-4. The app will then start the provisioning process which also includes the setup of the new DNS record.
+4. If the DNS name is free, it will be set and the visitor will be redirected to the server list page where he can view his new server.
-5. Once done, all data will be pushed to a joola.io instance.
-This will allow us to update the charts/tables on the website in real-time with the creation of the new server.
+5. Server details will be also pushed to joola.io so we can draw some usage graphs.

 ### Contribute to this project